A Culture of Compliance

 - All research is reviewed and approved on multiple levels prior to client distribution.

 - OTR is a California registered investment advisor.

 - All OTR employees must attest to participating in the firm’s Annual Compliance Meeting.

 - OTR invests significant capital in technology each year (a material amount for a firm of OTR’s size).

 - Advanced technology permits OTR to track and monitor its communications and business activities.

 - OTR conducts its Annual Compliance Meeting virtually to ensure the full participation of all employees, who are located internationally and throughout the United States.

-Since 1995, OTR has conducted unbiased marketplace checks for institutional investors, built upon an ethical framework of journalistic principles and a comprehensive supervisory structure that is applied throughout the firm’s research process to ensure compliance with U.S. securities laws and FINRA rules.
+Since 1995, OTR has conducted unbiased marketplace research for institutional investors, built upon an ethical framework of journalistic principles and a comprehensive supervisory structure that is applied throughout the firm’s research process to ensure compliance with U.S. securities laws.
 The various elements of OTR compliance structure combine to build a robust supervisory framework that has stood the test of time.